datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/upgrade/helm/edge-stack-2.4/edge-stack-3.2.md

 You can refer to the [Major changes in $productName$ 3.x](../../../../../../about/changes-3.y/) guide for an overview of the changes.

 1. $productName$ 3.2 fixed a bug with `Host.spec.selector\mappingSelector` and `Listener.spec.selector` not being properly enforced.
-   In previous versions, if only a sincle label from the selector was present on the resource then they would be associated.
-Additionally, when associating `Hosts` with `Mappings`, if the `Mapping` configured a `hostname` that matched the `hostname` of the `Host` then they would be assicated regardless of the configuration of the `selector\mappingSelector` on the `Host`.
+   In previous versions, if only a single label from the selector was present on the resource then they would be associated.
+Additionally, when associating `Hosts` with `Mappings`, if the `Mapping` configured a `hostname` that matched the `hostname` of the `Host` then they would be associated regardless of the configuration of the `selector\mappingSelector` on the `Host`.

    Before upgrading, review your Ambassador resources, and if you make use of the selectors, ensure that every other resource you want it to be associated with contains all the required labels.